-*** Below is a brief summary of the various components of our pitching programs.
-Please note that depending on age and time of year, different programs may incorporate different disciplines and variations from the list provided below.
-If you’d like further specific details on which programs focus on which protocols, please contact the front desk.
+*** Below is a summary of various components of our pitching program.
+Please note that depending on age and time of year, a specific program may or may not incorporate sections from the list provided below.
+If you would like further details on a given program, please contact the front desk.

-Pitching programs at RPP are a year round effort, with different programs and training options based on different times of the year.
+Pitching programs at RPP are year round, with different training options available at different times of the year.
 Our programming generally follows the seasonality of the sport, including summer, fall, winter and spring.
-All players get assessed (varies by age) and a training plan is implemented accordingly.
+The following is a summary of various components:

 - Motion Capture Analysis